Last updated: 2026-04-20

 Data sourced from NHTSA complaint filings and manufacturer recall notices.
 Complaint narratives are owner-reported.

-2023 Kia EV6 Recall Details
+2023 KIA EV6 Recall Details

-3 recalls have been issued for the 2023 Kia EV6.
+3 recalls have been issued for the 2023 KIA EV6.
 All recall repairs are performed free of charge at authorized dealerships.

 ELECTRICAL SYSTEM